 Whether your face tends to run dry, oily, or somewhere in between, when it comes to treating the skin around your eyes, the simpler the moisturizer, the better.
-"Skin around the eyes is thin, sensitive, and prone to irritation, dryness, and potential allergic reactions," Dr. Tamara Lazic Strugar, MD, FAAD says of the importance of paying extra attention to products you put around your eyes.
+"Skin around the eyes is thin, sensitive, and prone to irritation, dryness, and potential allergic reactions," says Dr. Tamara Lazic Strugar, who spoke to Bustle for this article.
 While this certainly applies your nightly under-eye creams, you have to be even more careful with what you put on your eyes.
-This is why it's important to be informed about thebest eyelid moisturizers before slathering any old cream on your lids.
+This is why it's important to be informed about the best eyelid moisturizers before slathering any old cream on your lids.

 What to put on dry eyelids:

 When shopping for an eyelid cream, a formula that contains gentle ingredients that won't cause irritation is a must.
 "When looking at ingredient lists, avoidance of harsh chemicals which can potentially cause irritation or allergies is a priority, especially around the eyes," advises Dr. Strugar.
 While this varies individually (as in a product your bestie swears by might contain an ingredient your skin reacts poorly to), there are some overarching offenders Dr. Strugar suggests everyone avoid.
 "I always recommend products that are formulated without irritants such as drying alcohol, which often causes stinging, fragrances, dyes, and formaldehyde," she says.
 "Another ingredient to definitely avoid is methylisothiazolinone," she adds, explaining, "[It] is a strong allergen, and has been banned in Europe already in leave-on products, but not in the U.S."